Propo41/dotnet-demos/README.md

 # dotnet-demos
-A demo showing the usage of a custom jwt middleware
+A demo showing the usage of a custom jwt middleware.
+A custom middleware JwtMiddleware is used to validate the JWT tokens sent from the client using in the Authorization header

 There are 3 endpoints here:
 1. `GET /token`